 - Set start and due dates

 - Use native time tracking or your preferred integration

 - Set dependencies

 - View in a Calendar or Gantt Chart

 8. Set your communication plan

-Also, think about how you will keep the stakeholders, project sponsors and other stakeholders informed in a clear manner, as they’re likely working on multiple projects at once.
+Also, think about how you will keep the stakeholders, project sponsors, and other stakeholders informed in a clear manner, as they’re likely working on multiple projects at once.

 Part of the communication plan will be how you document each of the project phases.